marcoagpinto/aoo-mozilla-en-dict/en_GB (Marco Pinto)/README_en_GB.txt

 Pspell and  Aspell and thus is covered by his original LGPL licence.

-It has been extensively updated by David Bartlett, Brian Kelk and Andrew Brown:
+It has been extensively updated by David Bartlett, Brian Kelk, Andrew Brown and Marco A.G.Pinto:
  — Numerous Americanism have been removed;
  — Numerous American spellings have been corrected;
  — Missing words have been added;
  — Many errors have been corrected;
- — Compound hyphenated words have been added where appropriate.
+ — Compound hyphenated words have been added where appropriate;
+ — Thousands of proper names have been added.

 Valuable inputs to this process were received from many other people - far too numerous to name.
 Serious thanks to you all